Deficiency zero for random reaction networks under a stochastic block model framework: Introduction

 \section{Introduction}

 Reaction networks are used to model a variety of physical systems from microscopic processes such as chemical reactions and protein interactions, to macroscopic phenomena such as the spread of epidemic disease and the evolution of species.
-The dynamical systems associated with these networks typically come from one of two types: deterministic ODEs, for when the concentrations are high, and discrete and stochastic, for when the counts of the species are low.
-The mathematical study of these systems has greatly expanded over the previous few decades, with most results making a connection between the structure of the underlying network and the qualitative dynamics or stationary behavior of the associated dynamical system.
-Many of the most celebrated results in the field have focused on those networks that have a deficiency of zero \cite{ACKK:explosion, ACK:ACR, AC:non-mass, ACK:product, AN:non-mass,CW:CB,F1,H,H-J1}.
-Some of these classic results are described in more details in Section \ref{sec3}.
-Given the significance of deficiency zero, a natural question then arises:
+In reaction networks, the interacting agents (such as biochemical molecules, animal species, human populations) are referred to by a common term ``species".
+These networks take the form of directed graphs in which the vertices, often termed \textit{complexes} in the domains of interest, are linear combinations of the species over the non-negative integers and the directed edges, which imply a state transition for the associated dynamical system, are termed \textit{reactions}.
+See Figure \ref{figure1} for an example of a reaction network.

+To each such graph a quantity termed the \textit{deficiency} can be computed, and this quantity is central to many classical and celebrated results in the field \cite{ACKK:explosion, ACK:ACR, AC:non-mass, ACK:product, AN:non-mass,CW:CB,F1,H,H-J1}.
+To compute the deficiency, we first note that the vertices of a reaction network, which will be denoted by $y$ and/or $y'$ throughout this paper, can be viewed as vectors in $\Z^n_{\ge0}$.
+For example, the vertices in Figure \ref{figure1} can be associated with the vectors $\left[ \right], \left[ \right], \left[ \right], \left[ \right], \left[ \right].$ Moreover, a directed edge between two such vectors, $y \to y'$, implies a state update of the form $y'-y \in \Z^n$.
+The set of state update vectors implied by the graph is called the set of ``reaction vectors'' for the model.
+Viewing things in this manner the deficiency, $\delta$, for the graph is

+For example, the deficiency of the reaction network in Figure \ref{figure1} is $\delta = 5 - 2 - 2 = 1.$ Given the significance of deficiency zero, a natural question then arises:

 Question: \textit{how prevalent are deficiency zero networks, and, in particular, are they more prevalent in certain natural settings than expected?}